Regularity of spectral stacks and discreteness of weight-hearts: Weight structures

 In this situation the symmetric monoidal structure restricts to the subcategory $\hw$.
 We denote the corresponding symmetric monoidal \inftyCat by $\hw^{\otimes}$. \end{defn}

-\sssec{} We already know from Propositions \ref{p1} and \ref{p2} that stable $\infty$-categories together with a bounded weight structure correspond to additive $\infty$-categories.
+\sssec{} We already know from Propositions \ref{p1} and \ref{p2} that stable $\infty$-categories together with a bounded weight structure correspond to additive $\infty$-categories, at least up to idempotent completion.
 It was shown in \cite[Lemma~4.2]{koaoki} that compatible weight structures correspond to symmetric monoidal additive $\infty$-categories in the same fashion: